When the IRS Challenges Your S-Corp Salary

 The financial consequences of an IRS reclassification are straightforward to calculate and painful to pay.

 Back FICA taxes.
-15.3% of the reclassified amount (12.4% Social Security up to the wage base, 2.9% Medicare with no cap).
-Because the S-corp failed to withhold, you owe both the employee and employer shares.
+15.3% of the reclassified amount — 12.4% Social Security up to the annual wage base ($184,500 for 2026, up from $176,100 in 2025), plus 2.9% Medicare with no cap.
+Because the S-corp failed to withhold, you owe both the employee and the employer shares.

 How to prepare before the IRS asks